 - a.
 Eligibility.
-An Applicant that does NOT submit a timely and compliant Whitepaper under Funding Area Two (Seedling) is NOT eligible to submit a Funding Area Two (Seedling) Proposal for consideration for funding.
-Only the most highly rated Whitepapers will receive an invitation from the government to submit a Proposal.
-An Applicant that does NOT receive an invitation from the government to submit a Proposal is NOT eligible to submit a Funding Area Two (Seedling) Proposal. - b.
+An Applicant that does NOT submit a timely and compliant whitepaper under Funding Area Two (Seedling) is NOT eligible to submit a Funding Area Two (Seedling) proposal for consideration for funding.
+Only the most highly rated whitepapers will receive an invitation from the Government to submit a proposal.
+An Applicant that does NOT receive an invitation from the Government to submit a proposal is NOT eligible to submit a Funding Area Two (Seedling) proposal is NOT eligible to submit a proposal is NOT eligible to submit a proposal is NOT eligible to submit a Funding Area Two (Seedling) proposal. - b.
 Research Sought and Duration.
-Proposals in the amount of \$60k-\$250k per year are sought for research in the areas identified Section II.A.2.in the research thrust areas section of this BAA.
+Proposals in the amount of \$60k-\$250k per year are sought for research in the areas identified in Section II.A.2 of this BAA.
 The awards will contain a base period for 12 months followed by up to two option periods, each for twelve months.